chryss/pygaarst/README.md

 pygaarst
 ========

-Python geospatial analysis and remote sensing tools
+Tools for geospatial analysis and remote sensing with Python

 pygaarst is a library for Python to load and process remote sensing data in commonly used formats.
 This includes combining data from different sources,